Let us demystify eight superfoods so you can embrace the benefits in no time.

 Hemp seeds, hemp oil and even hemp milk can be bought online and in health food stores.
 It has health benefits for your brain, heart, immune system and energy levels.
 It has more protein in it than flaxseeds and chia seeds.

 Hemp seeds can be mixed into granola, smoothies and salads.
-Hemp oil is an easy addition to cups of coffee, smoothies, baked goods and homemade dips.
+Hemp oil is an easy addition to coffee, smoothies, baked goods and homemade dips.

 Do you use any of these superfoods?
 Do you swear by the benefits?
 Do you regularly use any other superfoods apart from those listed here?